-The lease agreement matures after a term of five years and the interest rate of 5.42% is fixed at the contract date.
+On January 25, 2017, the Corporation converted its \$2.5 million finance facility to a sale and leaseback arrangement.
+The lease agreement matures after a term of five years with a fixed interest rate of 5.42%.
 Lease repayments are fixed, and no arrangements have been entered into for contingent rental payments.
-As of December 30, 2018, the net carrying amount of the leased assets is \$2,206 (2017 - \$2,338).
-The depreciation of the assets recorded under finance lease is included in the cost of sales on the Consolidated Statements of Comprehensive Income.
+As of December 30, 2019, the net carrying amount of the leased assets is \$2,075 (December 30, 2018 - \$2,206).
+The depreciation of the assets recorded under the finance lease is included in the cost of sales on the Consolidated Statements of Comprehensive Loss.
 The obligation under finance lease is secured by the lessor's rights over the leased assets.